systemdesignpartners/cognito-hoc/README.md

 ## Usage
-The withCognitoHUI component can be used to wrap a React <App> component with an Authentication component that uses the AWS Cognito Hosted UI, and handles all typical Authorization flows including for Social Providers such as Google and Facebook.
+The withCognitoHUI component can be used to wrap a React <App> component with Authentication features that use the AWS Cognito Hosted UI, and handle all typical Authorization flows including for Social Providers such as Google and Facebook.
 The <App> must be aware of the prop provided by withCognitoHUI, and respect it when rendering.
 To use withCognitoHUI, set up a Cognito backend first.
 For a discussion on how to do that, see:

 https://www.sdpartners.com/blog/cognito-hoc